chsxf/mfx.wiki.mirror/Setting-Up-Your-First-App.md

 ```

 **Note:**\
-The `application` name for the folder can be changed to fit your needs.
+The `application` folder can be renamed to suit your needs as you see fit.

 ## Adding Starter Files